sdonohoo/forecasting/README.md

 # TSPerf

-TSPerf is a collection of implementations of time-series forecasting algorithms in Azure cloud and comparison of their performance over benchmark datasets.
+TSPerf is a framework that allows discovery and comparison of various time-series forecasting algorithms and architectures on a cloud-based environment.
+This framework allows data scientists to discover the best approach that fits their use case from cost, time and quality perspective.
-Algorithm implementations are compared by model accuracy, training and scoring time and cost.
-Each implementation includes all the necessary instructions and tools that ensure its reproducibility.
+ TSPerf framework is designed to facilitate data science community participation and contribution through the development of benchmark implementations against a given set of forecasting problems and datasets.
+Benchmark implementations are measured in terms of standard metrics of model accuracy, training cost and model training time.
+Each implementation includes all the necessary instructions and tools that ensure its reproducibility on Azure customer's subscription.
+We plan to leverage TSPerf to propose a new time-series forecasting track in [MLPerf](https://mlperf.org/).
 The following table summarizes benchmarks that are currently included in TSPerf.

 Benchmark                                   |  Dataset               |  Benchmark directory